GenesisFR/HowToBecomeGoodAtShooters/README.md

 - upon completing the main objective, the timer always resets to 4 minutes
 - reinforcement waves coming from the chopper at the end are unlimited, you can therefore afford both shooting the flare and extracting at the last moment to maximize the amount of loot dropped
 - you should wait for the others before spawning the final hunters
+- most of the tokens come from collecting Hunter dog tags so make sure you get all of them
 - PFE builds shine as most of the mobs are elites

 ### Cover